Beretta Model 38: Variants

-The Model 38/44 was a minor revision of the 38/43, in which the bolt was simplified and a large-diameter recoil spring was used in place of the operating spring guide.
+The Model 38/44 was a minor revision of the 38/42, in which the bolt was simplified and a large-diameter recoil spring was used in place of the operating spring guide.
 It also eliminated the fluting to save time and increase production.
 The 38/44 was also adopted by the German army as the MP.739.
-A variant of the Model 38/44 was fitted with an MP40-style under-folding stock as the Model 1.

 After World War II, the 38/44 continued in production in slightly revised form as the 38/49 series: the Model 2 or MP 38/44 special with an MP 40-style under-folding stock and extended magazine well, the Model 3 with an extended magazine well and telescoping steel-wire buttstock and the Model 4 with a standard wooden rifle stock.
 All of these models have a push-button cross-bolt safety catch at the middle of the stock After Marengoni's death, Beretta engineer Domenico Salza revised the safety system of the Model 38/49 series as the Model 5, identified by a large rectangular grip-safety button located in the stock's finger groove.
 The Model 5 was produced for the Italian Army, police and the armed forces of several other nations until 1961 when production ceased in favor of the compact, modern Beretta M12.

 Unusually, it ejects to the left because of the non-reciprocating cocking-charging handle and slot cover being in the way on the right side.

-In the 1950s the Dominican Republic issued the Cristóbal Carbine carbine in American .30 Carbine (7.62x33) designed by Pál Király.
+In the 1950s the Dominican Republic issued the Cristóbal Carbine carbine in American .30 Carbine (7.62×33) designed by Pál Király.
 Visually and internally, several features of the Model 38 carried forward in the San Cristóbal.